 Pay your monthly bills off in full to avoid paying interest on your credit card bills.
 Form good habits and use credit cards on only what you can actually afford.

 Also, call up your credit card company and ask for an interest rate reduction.
-Savings are just one phone call away.
+Watch these extra savings build up in the bank and you’ll never miss buying those extra pair of shoes.
+Savings are just one phone call away!